danielwiszowaty/modern-data-lake/README.md

-# modern-data-lake
+# modern-data-lakehouse
-Building a modern data lake with Dremio, Spark, Iceberg and MinIO
+Building a modern data lakehouse with Dremio, Spark, Iceberg and MinIO